RoleBot/hallpass/README.md

 # hallpass
 invitation microservice

-hallpass only cares about sending an invitation via email/text message, verifying it and sending back to the consuming endpoint.
+hallpass only cares about sending an invitation via a nodemailer compatible npm modules, verifying it and sending back to the consuming endpoint.
 No database is needed because invitations are JWT tokens.

+Optionally define a handlebars compatible template for your html invitation.

 hallpass depends on the <a href="https://github.com/sebringj/athu">athu microservice</a> for oauth/oauth2 profile info attached to the accepted invitation.